 Argument affects nearly every aspect of our lives, although we are often unaware of how it does so.
-Argument is what drives us to learn new things.
-It allows us to form opinions.
+Argument is communication.
 It spurs us to take action.
 It guides our moral compass and informs our deepest held beliefs.
 To no small effect, argument shapes us into the people we are.
-A thorough understanding of how and why argument works is essential to understanding the world as it is, and as it could be.
+A thorough understanding of how and why argument works is essential for understanding the world as it is, and as it could be.
 Upon completing this course you will hopefully have gained insight into the nature of argumentation and come to a better understanding of what you believe and why you believe it.